Factory Reopening Checklists

 Return to seamless and safe factory operations with the help of these factory reopening checklists

-Factories are now slowly going back to normal operations after the easing of restrictions on the movement of people and business operations in certain areas.
-With the threat of coronavirus not going away until there is a proven pharmaceutical solution, there is a need to ensure that employees are going to be safe from new risks in the workplace.
+Factories are adapting to evolving situations while the pandemic is ongoing.
+Some factories have reopened after restrictions were lifted on businesses and implemented some changes to stay operational.
+With the threat of coronavirus not going away until there is a proven pharmaceutical solution, factory operations should be aligned with government regulations that aim to ensure the safety of employees from new risks in the workplace.

 Solution to Factory Operation Disruption